“Such experience is not just play…. It is work children must do in order to grow up.” – Maria Montessori

 The children study and prepare before each trip—learning about the city’s monuments, history and attractions, and getting familiar with maps and public transportation.

-- Cleveland, OH – This overnight field trip for 4th and 5th grade students involves sightseeing and cultural experiences.
+- Biennial visit to Columbus, OH – This overnight field trip for 4th and 5th grade students involves sightseeing and cultural experiences.